 Nourish your hair with biotin.

-Here’s a bit of science for you: If you want strong and long hair, remember the vitamin biotin.
-Known for playing an important role in the growth of your nails, skin, and hair, biotin has long been a favorite of beauty experts everywhere.
+If you want strong and long hair, remember the vitamin biotin.
+Known for playing an important role in the growth of your nails and skin, biotin for hair has long been a favorite of beauty experts and everywhere.
 You don’t even have to look further than your local department store to find this powerful ingredient.